EtienneLamoureux/TQVaultAE/README.md

 - The language used by the application
 - The paths where the vault files are located
 - The paths where the game files are located
-- The cheats (listed under the "item edition" options)
+- The cheats (To enable these options, see the F.A.Q. below)

 ## Troubleshooting and F.A.Q.
 **Q. Does TQVaultAE modify my items?
 The stats I see are not the same as the ones ingame.**